flowx-ai/docs-flowx/docs/building-blocks/node/message-events/message-catch-boundary-event.md

 [Message Catch Intermediate Event](message-catch-intermediate-event.md)

-## Message Catch Non-Interrupting Event
+## Message Catch Non-Interrupting event

 It is used only as a boundary event and is placed only on a user task.
 If your process is in that user task and receives [**events**](../../../terms/events), the event is activated, and a new token is created that advances independently.
 Sections with non-interrupting events should not contain user tasks.
 You can have multiple non-interrupting events on the same user task, and all of them can be activated simultaneously.